-- 1) the animals showed no clinical sign of bluetongue on the day of shipment; - the animals were kept in a country or zone free from bluetongue since birth or for at least 60 days prior to shipment; - the animals were kept in a country or zone free from bluetongue for at least 28 days, then were subjected, with negative results, to a serological test to detect antibodies to the BTV group and remained in the free country or zone until shipment; or - 4) the animals were kept in a country or zone free from bluetongue for at least 14 days, then were subjected, with negative results, to an agent identification test, and remained in the free country or zone until shipment; or - 5) the animals: - a) were kept in a country or zone free from bluetongue for at least seven days; - b) were vaccinated, at least 60 days before the introduction into the free country or zone, against all serotypes demonstrated to be present in the source population through a surveillance programme as described in Articles 8.3.14. to 8.3.17.;
+1) the animals showed no clinical sign of bluetongue on the day of shipment;

+- 2) the animals were kept in a country or zone free from bluetongue since birth or for at least 60 days prior to shipment; or - 3) the animals were kept in a country or zone free from bluetongue for at least 28 days, then were subjected, with negative results, to a serological test to detect antibodies to the BTV group and remained in the free country or zone until shipment; or - 4) the animals were kept in a country or zone free from bluetongue for at least 14 days, then were subjected, with negative results, to an agent identification test, and remained in the free country or zone until shipment; or

+5) the animals:

-- c) were identified as having been vaccinated; - d) remained in the free country or zone until shipment;
+- a) were vaccinated, at least 60 days before the introduction into the free country or zone, from which they are to be exported, against all serotypes demonstrated to be present in the source population through a surveillance programme as described in Articles 8.3.14. to 8.3.17.; - b) were identified as having been vaccinated; - c) remained in the free country or zone for at least seven days until shipment;

-- 6) if the animals were exported from a free zone within an infected country, either: - a) did not transit through an infected zone during transportation to the place of shipment; or - b) were protected from attacks from Culicoides at all times when transiting through an infected zone; or - c) had been vaccinated in accordance with point 5) above.
+- 6) if the animals were exported from a free zone within an infected country, either: - a) did not transit through an infected zone during transportation to the place of shipment; or - b) were protected from attacks from Culicoides in accordance with point 2 of Article 8.3.13. at all times when transiting through an infected zone; or - c) had been vaccinated in accordance with point 5) above.

-Recommendations for importation from zones seasonally free from bluetongue
+Recommendations for importation from countries or zones seasonally free from bluetongue